Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released on the 28th of February 2023, the suburb of Erskineville's median income among taxpayers is $87,249.
-The average income for Erskineville is $113,574.
-This places Erskineville in the top percentile nationally when compared to other suburbs.
-In contrast, Greater Sydney has a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Erskineville's median income would be approximately $94,979 as of September 2025.
-The average income in Erskineville is estimated to be around $123,637 by September 2025.
-Census data shows that household, family and personal incomes in Erskineville rank highly, between the 97th and 99th percentiles nationally.
-The earnings profile indicates that the $4000+ bracket dominates with 34.1% of residents (3,653 people).
-This is different from the surrounding region where the $1,500 - 2,999 category predominates at 30.9%.
-Erskineville demonstrates considerable affluence with 50.4% earning over $3,000 per week.
-This supports premium retail and service offerings in the area.
-High housing costs consume 18.2% of income in Erskineville.
-Despite this, strong earnings place disposable income at the 95th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Erskineville's median income among taxpayers is $87,249.
+The average income is $113,574.
+This places Erskineville in the top percentile nationally.
+In comparison, Greater Sydney has a median income of $60,817 and an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Erskineville would be approximately $94,979 (median) and $123,637 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Erskineville rank highly nationally, between the 97th and 99th percentiles.
+The earnings profile shows that 34.1% of residents earn over $4,000 per week (3,653 people).
+This is different from the surrounding region where the $1,500 - $2,999 category predominates at 30.9%.
+Erskineville demonstrates affluence with 50.4% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 18.2% of income, but strong earnings place disposable income at the 95th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income